 Code of Practice History

-The DAFWA ‘Time to Lime’ campaign increased awareness of the damaging effects of soil acidity on productivity, and the benefits of applying lime.
+The DPIRD ‘Time to Lime’ campaign increased awareness of the damaging effects of soil acidity on productivity, and the benefits of applying lime.
 Demand for liming products increased, and the agricultural lime industry in WA realised the need to begin self-regulation and promote responsible conduct.

 Formation of Lime WA Inc

 In 2004, lime producers in Western Australia formed an independent association to further advance industry issues and more actively promote the implementation of the Code of Practice.